MCI Winter Program

 - Charles University Prague

 - Warsaw University of Technology Business School

 - Bauman Moscow State Technical University

 - The National Kaohsiung First University of Science and Technology

 Frequently asked questions

-Yes, in our winter program you need to take minimum 2 and maximum 3 courses.
+Yes, you need to take minimum 2 and maximum 4 courses.

 If you’re a student from a partner university, no course fees are charged.
 Your nomination will be counted in the mobility agreement we share with your university.
 For students joining our program as freemovers the listed course fees apply.